 Not to be outdone by the beautiful views of the historic building, you'll find a huge 30-foot-tall Christmas tree in the middle, with cafes serving hot chocolate and multiple Christmas cakes.

-Plus, if you're not a fan of sliding back and forth on the ice, there's an observation deck that provides a view of everything going on around you.
+Plus, if you're not a fan of gliding back and forth on the ice, there's an observation deck that provides a view of everything going on around it.
 It's open from 10 a.m. to 9 p.m. daily through January.

 - Address: Cromwell Rd, South Kensington, London SW7 5BD

-2. Celebrate in Hyde Park at the Winter Wonderland Christmas Party
+6. Celebrate in Hyde Park at the Winter Wonderland Christmas party

 From mid-November to early January the park hosts festive markets, over 100 rides, a giant Ferris wheel, live shows including figure skating, a circus, live music, as well as numerous bars and restaurants.
 This means you can tailor your experience to suit your Christmas budget.